 The supporting business plan to this Plan of Management has demonstrated that the proposed development plans for the park can be funded from the revenue generated from the operations of the holiday park.
-Project timing will be subject to development approval processes and funding availability potential changes in priorities will be managed by the Corporate Trust in consultation with stakeholders through the consultative committee.
+Project timing may be subject to development delays through the approval process and potential changes in priorities as determined by the Corporate Trust.

-The following summary of the proposed development phases is anticipated to be carried out over a 6 to 7 year period and are depicted in Drawing C -04.
+The following summary of the proposed development phases is anticipated to be carried out over a 5 to 7 year period and are depicted in Drawing C -04.
 Phase 1 is planned for completion in 2014 Financial Year.